Choosing the MSEd Specialization That's Right for You

 Mathematics and Science (Grades K–8): Help prepare young students in developing the analytical, problem-solving, and critical thinking skills they need to succeed in college and in their careers.

-Walden’s accelerated MSEd degree offers six specializations—Curriculum, Instruction, and Assessment (Grades K–12); Elementary Reading and Literacy (Grades preK–6) (Non-Licensure); Elementary Reading and Mathematics (Grades K-6), Integrating Technology in the Classroom (Grades K-12), Special Education – Non Licensure (Grades K-12); and Teacher Leadership (Grades K-12).
+Walden’s MSEd program also offers six specializations in an accelerated track for highly motivated edcators: Curriculum, Instruction, and Assessment (Grades K–12); Elementary Reading and Literacy (Grades PreK–6); Elementary Reading and Mathematics (Grades K-6); Integrating Technology in the Classroom (Grades K-12); Special Education (Grades K-12); and Teacher Leadership (Grades K-12).

 The Elementary Education specialization is offered in the MSEd program’s One-Credit Track, allowing students to determine their own course load and completion time—12, 16, or 20 months.
 Learning occurs in focused, one-credit courses in a stimulating online classroom environment.
 Each one-credit course lasts four weeks, and each semester includes 4 four-week sessions.